DonKult/python-markdown-unicodeemoji/README.md

 verified before that it isn't an error on my part that it is missing).

-To ensure a browser picks the right fonts for the emoji display it is recommended to provide a hint via CSS:
+To ensure a browser picks the right fonts for the emoji display it is recommended to provide a hint via CSS (the created `span` tag wrapping unicode emoji gets the class `emoji` assigned for this purpose):

 ```css
 .emoji {